isaiah1701/k8-eks/README.md

-# 🛠️ EKS Cluster Deployment with ArgoCD, Helm Charts, Cert-Manager, and ExternalDNS with Prometheus and Grafana monitoring
+🛠️ EKS Cluster Deployment with ArgoCD, Helm Charts, Cert-Manager, ExternalDNS, Prometheus & Grafana 📄 Overview

-# Overview
-This project focuses on deploying a production-grade EKS (Elastic Kubernetes Service) cluster on AWS.
-It integrates essential Kubernetes tools like ArgoCD for GitOps, Helm Charts for app deployment, Cert-Manager for HTTPS, and ExternalDNS for automatic DNS updates.
-Monitoring is handled with Prometheus and Grafana to ensure visibility and performance tracking.
-The result is a secure, scalable, and fully automated infrastructure that follows modern DevOps best practices.
+This project deploys a production-ready EKS (Elastic Kubernetes Service) cluster on AWS.
+It integrates powerful Kubernetes tools to automate infrastructure, secure communication, and monitor performance:

+🔁 ArgoCD for GitOps-based continuous deployment

+📦 Helm Charts for simplified and reusable app deployments

+🔒 Cert-Manager for automated HTTPS certificates

+🌐 ExternalDNS for auto-managed Route 53 DNS records

+📊 Prometheus & Grafana for monitoring and observability

+This setup follows modern DevOps best practices to ensure scalability, automation, and high availability.

-# Key Features
+🔑 Key Features
-Amazon EKS: Managed Kubernetes service for running containerized applications at scale with high availability, security, and seamless AWS integration.
-ArgoCD: Declarative GitOps continuous delivery tool for Kubernetes, enabling automatic application deployment from Git repositories.
-Helm Charts: Simplifies the deployment and management of complex Kubernetes applications using reusable, version-controlled charts.
-Cert-Manager: Automates the management and issuance of TLS/SSL certificates within Kubernetes, integrated with ACME for automated renewals.
+☁️ Amazon EKS
+Fully managed Kubernetes on AWS — handles the control plane, scaling, and integrates seamlessly with other AWS services.

+🚀 ArgoCD
+GitOps tool that continuously syncs your Kubernetes cluster with your Git repo for version-controlled, automated deployments.

+📦 Helm Charts
+Simplifies complex deployments using pre-packaged, versioned configuration templates.

+🔐 Cert-Manager
+Automatically issues and renews TLS/SSL certificates using Let’s Encrypt (ACME protocol) — enabling HTTPS by default.

+🌍 ExternalDNS
-ExternalDNS: Dynamically manages DNS records in AWS Route 53 based on Kubernetes resources, automating DNS record creation and updates.
+Automatically creates and updates DNS records in Route 53 based on Kubernetes Ingress and Service resources.

+📈 Prometheus & Grafana

+Prometheus scrapes metrics from your cluster and apps.

+Grafana visualizes these metrics in real time through rich dashboards and alerting systems.

 # Why This Setup Is Production-Ready
 Streamlined GitOps with ArgoCD: I optimized deployments using ArgoCD to ensure every change is version-controlled, auditable, and automatically synced from Git—perfect for teams and CI/CD pipelines.